Charleston & Savannah Itinerary: A Lowcountry Road Trip

 Aiken-Rhett house

-Aiken-Rhett House was once the home of Governor and Mrs. William Aiken Jr. From 1864 – 1866, William Aiken Jr. was the 61st governor of South Carolina.
+Aiken-Rhett House was once the home of Governor William Aiken Jr. and his wife from 1864 to 1866.
+William Aiken Jr. was the 61st governor of South Carolina.

 While Nathaniel Russell House (nearer The Battery in lower Charleston) is a popular site that has been beautifully restored, if you’re looking for a historic Charleston home that’s been carefully preserved, I recommend you tour Aiken-Rhett House.